Nightmares & Dreamscapes: From the Stories of Stephen King

-Nightmares & Dreamscapes: From the Stories of Stephen King is an eight-episode anthology series that aired on TNT, based on short stories written by American author Stephen King.
+Nightmares & Dreamscapes: From the Stories of Stephen King is an American horror anthology television series that aired on TNT, based on short stories written by American author Stephen King.
 It debuted on July 12, 2006, and ended its run on August 2, 2006.
 Although most of the stories are from the book collection of the same title, some are from different collections by King.
 A trailer confirming a DVD edition of the series was released in October 2006.
 The series was filmed entirely in Melbourne, Australia.

 Production

 Episodes based on stories from the Nightmares & Dreamscapes collection are "Umney's Last Case", "You Know They Got a Hell of a Band", "The End of the Whole Mess", "The Fifth Quarter" and "Crouch End".
 "The Road Virus Heads North" and "Autopsy Room Four" are adaptations of stories from Everything's Eventual (2002), and "Battleground" is from Night Shift (1978).

-Stars include Tom Berenger, William H. Macy, Kim Delaney, Steven Weber, Ron Livingston, William Hurt, Samantha Mathis, Jacinta Stapleton and an uncredited Bill Barretta as Savage Commando.

 The special effects for the series were provided by Jim Henson's Creature Shop.